Arpit-Shah/ArtosDoc/docs/source/introduction/default-configuration.rst

 Generate Default Configurations
 *******************************

-The ARTOS' first launch generates required configurations and directories in ``conf`` directory under project root.
-If configuration file is already present then it will not be overwritten but all missing files are re-created with default values.
+The ARTOS' generates required configuration files and directories upon launch if not present.
+Configuration files are generated in ``conf`` directory.
+If configuration files are already present then it will not be overwritten.

 .. image:: Default_Configuration.png